chigkim/VOCR/readme.md

 VOCR just looks for front most window of front most app, so don't try VOCR on a window that's not attached to a regular app.
 For example, desktop and menu bar app like Dropbox that opens its window in System dialog.

+## Using Image Recognition under VoiceOver Cursor
+1. Complete the setup above.
+2. Move your VoiceOver cursor to the element that you want to recognize.
+3. Press command+shift+control+v
+4. If you use this feature for the first time, you will get a series of alerts asking you to allow VOCR to: 1. run AppleScript; 2. control VoiceOver to take screenshots; and 3. access desktop folder where VoiceOVer saves screenshots.
+5. After granting the permission, press the shortcut command+shift+control+v again.

+If everything goes well, VOCR will report the top 3 image categories in confidence order.
+If VOCR categorizes the image as a document, it will apply OCR.
+You can review the OCR result the same way as the section above, but this does not work with mouse movement.

+## Additional settings
+* Positional audio (command+shift+control+p): As mouse moves you'll hear audio feedback with pitch changes for vertical move, and left/right for horizontal move.
+* Reset position (command+shift+control+r): Every new scan, the cursor will reset to top left corner.

+# Shortcuts
+* OCR screen: command+shift+control+o
+* Recognize image under VoiceOver cursor: command+shift+control+v
+* Toggle reset position at scan: command+shift+control+r
+* Toggle positional audio feedback: command+shift+control+p
+* Exit navigation: escape

+The following shortcuts only works after a scan.

+* Move down/up: command+control+down/up
+* Left/right: command+control+left/right
+* Previous/next character: command+shift+control+left/right

 Please enjoy and send me your feedback!